Mbed-TLS/mbedtls-docs/kb/licensing/how-is-mbedtls-protected.md

 The PolarSSL brand name is trademarked in the US.
 You can see <a href="http://tmog.uspto.gov/#issueDate=2014-05-20&serial=86157838" target="_blank">the trademark at USPTO</a> for yourself.

 You can also find more information about using the <a href="https://www.arm.com/company/policies/trademarks/arm-trademark-list/mbed-trademark" target="_blank">Mbed trademark</a>.

-## Won't people use Mbed TLS or PolarSSL illegally?

-Yes, they might.
-We'd rather have a flexible software product for our users, and run the risk that companies use Mbed TLS and PolarSSL without contributing back to the community.

-If we ever find out, we will of course prosecute them to the fullest extent of the law.